WHITED LAB

 Jessica LaMae Whited, Ph.D.

 Jessica holds a BA in Philosophy and a BS in Biological Sciences from the University of Missouri.
 She earned her PhD at MIT, where she studied neuronal architecture in Paul Garrity's lab.
 As a postdoc in Cliff Tabin's lab at Harvard Medical School, Jessica focused on developing tools to more thoroughly investigate axolotl limb regeneration, and she established a breeding colony of axolotls.
 These animals were the seeds of the Whited Lab's first home in Brigham and Women's Hospital.
-Now at Harvard University, Jessica is an Assistant Professor, a Principal Faculty member of the Harvard Stem Cell Institute, and an Associate Member of the Broad Institute.
+Now at Harvard University, Jessica is an Associate Professor, a Principal Faculty member of the Harvard Stem Cell Institute, and an Associate Member of the Broad Institute.
 She has received the Presidential Early Career Award for Scientists and Engineers (PECASE) as well as the NIH New Innovator and NSF CAREER awards.
 A native of Michigan, Jessica's interest in biology started with butterflies and time in the woods.
-Outside of lab, Jessica's usually hanging out with her twin 13-year-old boys.
+Outside of lab, Jessica's usually hanging out with her twin 15-year-old boys.

 Duygu Payzin-Dogru, Ph.D.